 The hyperinsulinemic hypoglycemia noted in some patients after RYGB … can be significantly improved through dietary intervention.

 Medication has been successfully used in a few cases for treatment of hyperinsulinemic hypoglycemia.
-A 2009 study by Dr Spanakis, reports on the successfully management of post-gastric bypass hyperinsulinemic hypoglycemia with Diazoxide.
+A 2009 study by Dr Spanakis, reports on the successful management of post-gastric bypass hyperinsulinemic hypoglycemia with Diazoxide.
 The subject was a 52-year-old woman who had undergone gastric bypass surgery 4 years ago.

 Diazoxide has been successfully used in the treatment of a similar condition in infants and children.